(STUDY GUIDE IS AT THE END OF THE NOTES)

 ...which is nonsense!

 V. The universal refers to the entire collection of individuals.
+The universal "thing" in extra-mental reality is the entire collection.
 Thus ‘man' refers to the entire collection of human beings.
 That can't be right because the universal must be predicable of each individual member of the kind.

 A. There's no sense at all in which we can say that each individual is the whole collection.